osiegmar/logback-gelf/README.md

 ## Important notes

+Some changes may require to update your configuration.

 ### Breaking changes in version 3
-Version 3.0.0 of this library upgraded from Java 7 to Java 8.
+* Version 3.0.0 of this library upgraded from Java 7 to Java 8.
+* The server's certificate hostname now gets verified by `GelfTcpTlsAppender`.
+* The `trustAllCertificates` property of `GelfTcpTlsAppender` was renamed to `insecure`.

 ### Breaking changes in version 2
-Version 2.0.0 of this library introduced a configuration change.
-If you were already using this library, update your configuration to keep it working!
+* Version 2.0.0 of this library introduced a configuration change.

 **Old** format:
 ```xml